Healthy Homes Assessment Awatoto

 building insulation inspection

-A comfortable, dry home is a healthy home
+A cozy dry house is a healthy home

 Insulation Awatoto

-Insulation requirements to meet the R-values of your area.
+Insulation needs to meet the R-values that are appropriate for your region.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

-Find out all the details about the Healthy Homes insulation quality.
+Check out the complete details of the Healthy Homes insulation quality.

 Awatoto Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage standard.
+Find out all the details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection